psipred/merizo_search/README.md

 To enable multi-domain searching, add the option `--multi_domain_search` to a `search` or `easy-search` command.

 A few important things to note:
 - In multi-domain searches, `-k` still controls the maximum number of per-domain hits retrieved using vector search.
-We recommend setting it to around 100.
+We recommend setting it to 100 or so.
 - We only keep hits where _all_ domains in each query chain are matched at least once in a hit chain.
 We don't return hits containing fewer domains than the query domain set.
 You can, however, manually supply a subset of pre-segmented domains to the `search` command with `--multi_domain_search` enabled.
 - The accuracy of multi-domain `easy-search` runs is dependent on the accuracy of the initial Merizo segmentation.
 If you're not getting many meaningful hits, we recommend checking the output from the implicit `segment` step from your run.
 Merizo is fairly robust, but you may wish to manually segment your query chain and then re-run multi-domain search using the `search` module.
+- If any domains in the query or hit chains are discontinuous, you will need to carry out extra checks to verify the matches.
+In particular, do not rely solely on the value of the `match_category` field in the output.

 ### Multi-domain search output
 When `--multi_domain_search` is supplied, multi-domain search results are output in a file with the suffix `_search_multi_dom.tsv`.
 Each line of this file describes a match between a query chain and a hit chain.
 This is different from the outputs from `search`, in which each line describes a domain-level match.